Water Self-Dissociation is Insensitive to Nanoscale Environments: Results and discussion

-The contribution of the hydrogen bond network beyond the first solvation shell to the self-dissociation of water can be interpreted in terms of the dynamical correlation functions $C(r)$ based on the fluctuations of the atomic positions.
-These correlations quantify the entanglement between the dynamics of the incipient ions and that of the water molecules situated at a distance $r$ (see SI Appendix).
+The contribution of the hydrogen bond network beyond the first solvation shell to the self-dissociation of water can be interpreted in terms of the fluctuational correlation functions $C(r)$ based on the fluctuations of the atomic positions.
+These correlations quantify the entanglement between the dynamics of the incipient ions and that of the water molecules situated at a distance $r$ (see Supporting Information).
 Figures \ref{diss-snapshots}b and \ref{diss-snapshots}c evidence a dynamics of the acceptor and donor water molecules primarily correlated with or influenced by their first solvation shell.
 As the global coordinate evolves towards the formation of the ions, the relative influence of solvation beyond the first neighbors decreases substantially, reaching a minimum at $\xi \sim 0.6$.
 At this point, the dynamics of the nascent ions is only coupled to their first solvation layer, independent of the fluctuations taking place further away.
-For larger values of $\xi$ until completion of the ionization, the second solvation shell slowly regains influence over the ion dynamics (clearly illustrated by the relative dynamical correlation functions presented in the SI Appendix).
+For larger values of $\xi$ until completion of the ionization, the second solvation shell slowly regains influence over the ion dynamics (clearly illustrated by the relative fluctuational correlation functions presented in the Supporting Information).

 The increasing decoupling between the ions and their second solvation shells during the initial stages of the self-dissociation process attest that the dynamics of the reactants will be largely unaltered by perturbations beyond the closest neighbors.
-This fact explains the insensitivity of the free energy profile to size reduction beyond the first shell, reinforcing the mechanism proposed above: the formation of the contact ion pair takes most of the free-energy rise, eventually followed by a barrierless proton diffusion propitiated by a favorable alignment of the hydrogen bond network, manifest in the last part of the mechanism ($\xi \sim 1.3$) where $C(r)$ presents some structure beyond the first neighbors.
+This fact is consistent with the insensitivity of the free-energy profile to size reduction beyond the first shell, reinforcing the mechanism proposed above: the formation of the contact ion pair takes most of the free-energy rise, eventually followed by a barrierless proton diffusion propitiated by a favorable alignment of the hydrogen bond network, manifest in the last part of the mechanism ($\xi \sim 1.3$) where $C(r)$ presents some structure beyond the first neighbors.